-- Sexual comments, such as sexual stories, lewd comments, sexual remarks about clothes and appearance, and sexualised name-calling. - Sexual "jokes" and taunting. - Physical behaviour, such as deliberately brushing against someone, interfering with someone's clothes, and displaying images of a sexual nature. - •Online sexual harassment, which may be standalone or part of a wider pattern of sexual harassment and/or sexual violence.
-This includes: - The consensual and non-consensual sharing of nude and semi-nude images and/or videos. - Sharing unwanted explicit content. - Upskirting. - Sexualised online bullying. - Unwanted sexual comments and messages, including on social media. - Sexual exploitation, coercion, and threats.
+- Sexual comments, such as sexual stories, lewd comments, sexual remarks about clothes and appearance, and sexualised name-calling. - Sexual "jokes" and taunting. - Physical behaviour, such as deliberately brushing against someone, interfering with someone's clothes, and displaying images of a sexual nature.

+• Online sexual harassment, which may be standalone or part of a wider pattern of sexual harassment and/or sexual violence.
+This includes:

+- The consensual and non-consensual sharing of nude and semi-nude images and/or videos. - Sharing unwanted explicit content. - Upskirting. - Sexualised online bullying. - Unwanted sexual comments and messages, including on social media. - Sexual exploitation, coercion, and threats.

-For the purposes of this policy, "upskirting" refers to the act, as identified the Voyeurism (Offences) Act 2019, of taking a picture or video under another person's clothing, without their knowledge or consent, with the intention of viewing that person's genitals or buttocks, with or without clothing, to obtain sexual gratification, or cause the victim humiliation, distress or alarm.
+For the purposes of this policy, "upskirting" refers to the act, as identified the Voyeurism (Offences) Act 2019, of taking a picture or video under another person's dothing, without their knowledge or consent, with the intention of viewing that person's genitals or buttocks, with or without clothing, to obtain sexual gratification, or cause the victim humiliation, distress or alarm.
 Upskirting is a criminal offence.
 Anyone, including pupils and staff, of any gender can be a victim of upskirting.

-For the purposes of this policy, the "consensual and non-consensual sharing of nude and semi-nude images and/or videos", colloquially known as "sexting", is defined as the sharing between pupils of sexually explicit content, including indecent imagery.
-For the purposes of this policy, "indecent imagery" is defined as an image which meets one or more of the following criteria:
+For the purposes of this policy, the "consensual and non-consensual sharing of nude and semi-nude images and/or videos", colloquially known as "sexting", and collectively called "youth-produced sexual imagery" is defined as the creation of sexually explicit content by a person under the age of 18 that is shared with another person under the age of 18.
+This definition does not cover persons under the age of 18 sharing adult pornography or exchanging messages that do not contain sexual images.